intellistream/Sesame/README.md

 | EDS       | 45690, 100270, 150645, 200060, 245270 | 2         | 75, 145, 218, 289, 363 |
 | ODS     | 94720,97360,100000                    | 2         | 90, 90, 90 |

-You may download the datasets here: https://zenodo.org/records/8210331
+Datasets can download from zenodo: https://zenodo.org/records/8210331

 ## How to Cite Sesame